core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # RD Lookup {#lookup}

-In order for an RD to be used for discovering resources registered with it, a lookup interface must be provided.
+To discover the resources registered with the RD, a lookup interface must be provided.
 This lookup interface is defined as a default, and it is assumed that RDs may also support lookups to return resource descriptions in alternative formats (e.g. Atom or HTML